Beginner's Guide to Macros: Balance Protein, Carbs & Fats

 Whether you're aiming to shed a few pounds, build muscle, or maintain your current physique, your macro targets will need to align with your goals.

 If you're looking to gain muscle, increasing your protein intake is key, as protein provides the building blocks for muscle growth and repair.
+Our guide to gaining healthy weight covers this in detail.

 On the other hand, if fat loss is your goal, you might prioritize a moderate protein intake while reducing your overall calorie intake, including carbohydrates and fats.